tfhe/tfhe-chimera/README.md

 # tfhe-chimera
-thfe with different types of plaintexts (fixed-point, integers, booleans)
+tfhe with different types of plaintexts (fixed-point, integers, booleans)